callmekoshy/facemash/README.md

-#**FaceMash** - (My Version)
+**FaceMash**

-Facemash was a website that was made by a very drunk Mark Zuckerberg during his days as a sophomore at Harvard.
+A website made by a drunk Harvard sophomore

+Points --

-It accessed the digital directories of dorms and pulled the pictures of all female students into its own private directory.
+-- Accessed the digital directories of dorms, pulled the pictures of all female students into its own private directory (simple wget magic on databases basically).

-It put pictures of two women side by side and prompted the user to pick a woman based on their attractiveness.
+-- Arrange pictures of two women side by side, prompting the user to pick a woman based on their attractiveness (tinder before tinder ).

-It would then carry forward the selected woman and display another woman for the user to choose from.
+-- Carry forward the selected woman and display another woman for the user to choose from.

-The entire process was fetured in his biopic: The Social Network(2010) <a href="https://www.imdb.com/title/tt1285016">[IMDb Page]</a>
+Credits : The Social Network(2010) <a href="https://www.imdb.com/title/tt1285016">[IMDb Page]</a>

 Here's the scene from the actual movie: